HOW TO EXPLORE LONDON ON A BUDGET

 Though I have visited London many times, I have hardly done any activities that were not free.
-Thus, I changed my plan and made a “15 Top Things to Do in London for Free” post.
+Thus, I changed my plan and have created a “Top Things to Do in London for Free” post.

-If you have never been to London, these places should be on your list:
+If you have never been to London, these places should be on your list.

 Elizabeth Tower A.K.A.
 Big Ben

 Big Ben is my favorite building in London.
 Though it is actually named Elizabeth Tower (Big Ben is only one of the five bells of the clock), I still often refer to it as Big Ben (as do many others).

-4) Buckingham Palace & Changing Guards
+Buckingham Palace & Changing Guards

-The Palace itself is not the most impressive building, but as a London first-time visitor, you need to see it and I love the parks close by and I haven’t given up hope on spotting the Queen or another royal family member.
+The Palace itself is not the most impressive building, but as a London first-time visitor, you need to see it, and I love the parks close by, and I haven’t given up hope on spotting the Queen or another royal family member.

 Does the Queen really live there?
 That is a question my students actually ask me a lot, and the answer is yes, it is her official residence.
-If you see the Union Flag flying above the Palace you know she is not home (if the royal flag is flying the Queen is at home).
+If you see the Union Flag flying above the Palace you know, she is not home (if the royal flag is flying, the Queen is at home).

 Covent Garden is a district in London known for several attractions, but I love its market the most – it seems that the theme and interior changes every time I visit, and thus it is always lovely and different each time.